Can I Patent My Idea? The Basics of Patentability in Canada

 To patent an idea in Canada, you first need to file a patent application with the Canadian Intellectual Property Office.
 Typically, patent applications are prepared with the assistance of a patent agent.
 However, simply applying for a patent does not mean a patent will be issued to you.
 Applications for patents are examined by patent examiners to determine if they meet certain requirements for patentability.
 If you want to know more about how to patent an idea in Canada, you should familiarize yourself with the requirements which need to be met to obtain a patent.

 In Canada, the Patent Act and Patent Rules govern the patent application process and enforcement of patents.
 In order to obtain a patent, the basic criteria for patentability must be met.
 Specifically, the invention must be:

 1. Patentable Subject Matter

+The topic of patentable subject matter addresses what inventions can be patented.
 To be patentable, an invention must be an allowable subject matter in the form of an art, process, machine, manufacture or composition of matter.
-Moreover, the invention must be reduced to a practical form and must not be a disembodied idea or concept.
-As such, a patentable invention must provide for a new product, result, process, or a new combination thereof.
+These are the things that can be patented.
+Moreover, the invention described and claimed must be reduced to a practical form and must not be a disembodied idea or concept.
+As such, a patentable invention must be a new product, result, process, or a new combination thereof.